apaffka/apaffka/README.md

 ### git commit -m 'Pavel Agapov v1.0'🌱

-I'm not a magician, I just finished the ```Yandex.Practicum Python developer``` course!

 There are some projects I did.

 📫 **Telegram:** @paff_ka
 📫 **email:** a.paffka@yandex.ru